dmwyatt/systa/docs/source/finding_windows.rst

 Wildcards
 ---------
-You can use UNIX-style wildcard matching on window titles.
+You can use UNIX-style (via :func:`~fnmatch.fnmatch`) wildcard matching on window titles.

 +------------+-----------------------------------+
 | Pattern    | Meaning                           |